RopeDraak/ropedraak/src/pages/posts/hog-tie.md

 ![](/images/hogtie/12.jpg)

 Bring the rope over and back under to start a [munter hitch](https://ifavermont.blogspot.com/2014/02/the-munter-hitch-and-cow-hitch.html).
-Munter Hitches let rope pass each other while making their intersections don't slip.
+Munter hitches let a rope pass over another rope perpendicularly but locks the intersection in place.
 This makes sure any pressure from struggling gets evenly distributed throughout the chest harness and prevents it from deforming.

 This is the point where we're going to be locking in the tension of the arms up towards the neck.
 If it feels to loose tighten everything up before completing the munter hitch.